talon-one/TalonOneJavaSdk/docs/LoyaltyLedger.md

 # LoyaltyLedger

+Ledger of Balance in Loyalty Program for a Customer
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **ledger** | [**LoyaltySubLedger**](LoyaltySubLedger.md) |  |